Go Deep: Happiness is a Big Fish

 I’ve never been one to shy away from a challenge, to fear failure or to declare something “too risky.”
 Usually I just jump, with an open heart and a sense of purpose.
 Sometimes it works out, sometimes not.
 But I’ve never found myself at a deficit from the chances I’ve taken.
 I always learn something; it’s always a step forward.

-I have no fear when it comes to personal growth.
+Have no fear when it comes to personal growth.

 But it’s dark in there.